getopenpay/getopenpay-go/docs/UpdateSubscriptionRequest.md

 `func (o *UpdateSubscriptionRequest) UnsetPaymentMethodId()`

 UnsetPaymentMethodId ensures that no value is present for PaymentMethodId, not even an explicit nil
+### GetPaymentRouteId

+`func (o *UpdateSubscriptionRequest) GetPaymentRouteId() string`

+GetPaymentRouteId returns the PaymentRouteId field if non-nil, zero value otherwise.

+### GetPaymentRouteIdOk

+`func (o *UpdateSubscriptionRequest) GetPaymentRouteIdOk() (*string, bool)`

+GetPaymentRouteIdOk returns a tuple with the PaymentRouteId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPaymentRouteId

+`func (o *UpdateSubscriptionRequest) SetPaymentRouteId(v string)`

+SetPaymentRouteId sets PaymentRouteId field to given value.

+### HasPaymentRouteId

+`func (o *UpdateSubscriptionRequest) HasPaymentRouteId() bool`

+HasPaymentRouteId returns a boolean if a field has been set.

+### SetPaymentRouteIdNil

+`func (o *UpdateSubscriptionRequest) SetPaymentRouteIdNil(b bool)`

+ SetPaymentRouteIdNil sets the value for PaymentRouteId to be an explicit nil

+### UnsetPaymentRouteId
+`func (o *UpdateSubscriptionRequest) UnsetPaymentRouteId()`

+UnsetPaymentRouteId ensures that no value is present for PaymentRouteId, not even an explicit nil
 ### GetPreviewRenewalInvoices

 `func (o *UpdateSubscriptionRequest) GetPreviewRenewalInvoices() bool`